-There are several treatment options for those struggling with intense thoughts of suicide who cope by using substances.
+There are numerous treatment options for those struggling with intense thoughts of suicide who cope by using substances.
 There is no shame in seeking the support necessary to live a healthy life.
-Contact a treatment provider risk-free and gain access to rehab-related answers.
-There is help available.
+Contact a treatment provider today to discuss treatment options.
+There is help and support available.
 Make an empowered decision and reach out today.